ericswpark/2025-sighorse/main.typ

 this, I had to download the event metadata from Sanity.
 Sanity however, does not use REST for their API endpoints.
 Instead, they have
 #link("https://www.sanity.io/docs/content-lake/how-queries-work")[a custom query language named GROQ]
-that I had to learn, just to query all of the events that were stored in their backend.
+that I had to learn, just to query all the events that were stored in their backend.

-But once the correct query was constructed, all of the metadata could be downloaded with a single request.
+But once the correct query was constructed, all the metadata could be downloaded with a single request.
 However, this did not include any of the images that were uploaded with the retrospectives.
 To facilitate this,
 #link("https://github.com/purduehackers/events/tree/6e061709cc668f8c67cb586af6ede7211fce7b75/src/content")[several Python scripts were written]
-that handled the downloading, conversion, and renaming of all of the events and images into the correct respective folders.
+that handled the downloading, conversion, and renaming of all the events and images into the correct respective folders.

 This took several tries, mainly due to events with the same slug and names.
 In